Removes & Absorbs Toxins

 Low maintenance & easy to grow

-The Blue Cohosh plants grow abundantly in the eastern region of the United States, where it receives tons of nourishing rain and can be slightly shaded by dense forests.
+The Blue Cohosh perennial grow abundantly in the eastern region of the United States, where it receives tons of nourishing rain and can be slightly shaded by dense forests.
 Its distinctive quality is the azure fruit, which it produces in upright clusters during summer.

 A member of the Barberry family, it was commonly called Squaw Root by Native Americans of the past.
 This perennial will grow in all sorts of conditions.
 You can opt for planting a hedge of Blue Cohosh plants, or you can opt for planting an individual flower in a single pot.